 Board Members are responsible for all parole release, rescission and revocation decisions.
 Additionally, the board functions as the Advisory Board of Pardons, making recommendations to the governor on pardons and commutations.

-Charlene Bonner was appointed to the parole Board in 2011.
+Charlene Bonner was appointed to the Parole Board in 2011 and served as Chairperson from November, 2014 to September, 2015.
 She has her doctorate in psychology with a specialty in forensic psychology and the addictive disorders.
 Her doctoral dissertation examined the Massachusetts Mental Health System through an ecological theoretical approach.
 Dr. Bonner also holds a Masters Degree in Education.
 Dr. Bonner has been working in the field of mental health and addictions since 1992.
 Dr. Bonner’s employment history includes being the Administrative and Clinical Director of Ambulatory Services at Bournewood Hospital in Brookline Massachusetts, where she developed her expertise in the assessment and treatment of psychiatric and addictive disorders.
 Dr. Bonner has also been a court psychologist for child / adolescent and more recently adult services for Forensic Health Services.
 In addition to her assessment and treatment experience, Dr. Bonner has experience in teaching various psychology classes at Saint Anselm College in Manchester New Hampshire.
 She also continues to provide various trainings to organizations with an interest in Psychology and the Criminal Justice System.
 Dr. Bonner is a graduate of Saint Anselm College where she earned a BA in psychology and an education certification with a specialty in Social Studies.
 She earned her Masters Degree in Education from Bridgewater State College and her Doctorate in Psychology at the Massachusetts School of Professional Psychology.
 She currently holds her certification as a Designated Forensic Psychologist in Massachusetts.

 Tonomey Coleman was appointed to the Parole Board in 2013.
 Prior to joining the Board, Mr. Coleman practiced as a criminal defense attorney in Massachusetts for 15 years.
 For the 12 years before joining the Board, he had been a sole practitioner in Boston, with a practice focused primarily on criminal defense in both state and federal courts.
 From 1994 to 1997, Attorney Coleman worked for a general practice law firm in Boston.
 He also served as a law clerk and regional administrative law clerk at the Massachusetts Superior Court from 1992 to1994.
 Coleman is a former president of the Massachusetts Black Lawyers Association.
 He is a graduate of Delhi Technical College (A.A.S, 1984), Bernard M. Baruch College (B.A., 1989) and Boston College Law School (J.D., 1992).